Prerequisites

 Error Handling

-Add a Error handler route to your scenario to handle API errors gracefully:
+Add a Error handler route to your scenario to handle API errors gracefully:- 429 errors: Add a Sleep module and retry

 - 401 errors: Check your API key is valid